Unbiased Bike Reviews, Guides & How-To's

 Read on to learn all about this bike and why it could be the perfect purchase for you!

 Both of the Diamondback Catch bikes are some of the best full suspension mountain bikes for people who want to ride everything.
 This is true for a few reasons.
 First of all, is the fact that it makes use of plus-sized wheels with boost hub spacing.

 It means that the bike can run wider tires than normal, 2.8” to be exact.
 This is still much narrower than a fat bike but allows the bikes to find more grip and ride more easily over harsh terrain than the tires of a normal mountain bike would.

-The wheels also have a 27.5” (650b) diameter which is a good size for a balance of fast rolling and agile movements.
+The wheels on Diamondback Catch have a 27.5” (650b) diameter which is the perfect size for a balance between fast-rolling and agile movements.

 Next on the list of reasons to make this one of the best bikes out there is the 130mm of front and 200mm rear travel.
 It is not too much that it sacrifices pedaling efficiency, but is enough to eat up most terrain that you will encounter on a trail ride.